Visit Climate Friendly Homes in New Westminster.

 A Climate Friendly Home:

-- Uses a heat pump for heating in the winter and cooling in the summer
+- Uses an electric heat pump for efficient heating in the winter and cooling in the summer

-- Efficient electric hot water tank or heat pump hot water heater
+- Has an efficient electric hot water tank or heat pump hot water heater

 - Has no appliances or systems that burn fossil fuels, such as natural gas, propane or oil